subutux/denon/README.md

-# Phillips HUE
+# Denon Plugin
+based in X3000, but should work on some Marantz as well

 ## New development of DENON plugin for use in smarthome.py (C) Michael Würtenberger 2015
 ## first beta releases just at your own risk ! feedback welcome in smarthome.py forum
-version 0.1
+version 0.2
 ### Targets:
 - no use of telnet interface anymore
 - using xml - webapp interface